victorbrodsky/order-lab/README.md

 		openssl req -new -sha256 -key www.example.com.key -out www.example.com.csr

-	to generate the [Certificate Signing Request (CSR)](https://developers.google.com/web/fundamentals/security/encrypt-in-transit/enable-https)file, later used to obtain the SSL certificate file (www.example.com.crt) from your Certificate Authority.
-Once both the www.example.com.crt and the www.example.com.key files are in the /packer folder, run the following command in the terminal (make sure to substitute your API token (from step 1 above), database user name (such as "symfony"), the database password (such as "symfony"), your domain name (such as "example.com"), and the SSL certificate and private key file names below.):
+	to generate the second [Certificate Signing Request (CSR)](https://developers.google.com/web/fundamentals/security/encrypt-in-transit/enable-https) file, later used to obtain the third SSL certificate file (www.example.com.crt) from your Certificate Authority.
+Once both the www.example.com.crt and the www.example.com.key files are in the /packer folder, run the following command in the terminal (make sure to first substitute your API token (from step 1 above), database user name (such as "dbusername"), the database password (such as "dbpassword"), your domain name (such as "example.com"), and the SSL certificate and private key file names below.):

         bash deploy-order-digital-ocean.sh --token API-TOKEN-FROM-STEP-1 --parameters parameters.yml --dbuser dbusername --dbpass dbpassword --protocol https --domainname example.com --sslcertificate www.example.com.crt --sslprivatekey www.example.com.key

 	(c) Obtain a domain name from a registrar (for example from [Google Domains](https://domains.google/#/)) if you don't have one already and follow these [instructions to add the nameservers of your Digital Ocean webhost](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars).
 It may take up to 48 hours for the domain name to start working.
-Run the following command in the terminal (make sure to substitute your API token, database user name, the database password, and your domain name (such as "example.com") instead of "example.com" below.
+Run the following command in the terminal (first make sure to substitute your API token, database user name, the database password, and your domain name (such as "example.com") instead of "example.com" below.
 If "dbusername" and "dbpassword" are not provided, the default "symfony"/"symfony" values are used.):

         bash deploy-order-digital-ocean.sh --token API-TOKEN-FROM-STEP-1 --parameters parameters.yml --dbuser dbusername --dbpass dbpassword --protocol http --domainname example.com

 	Note: If you get your SSL certificate from [Let's Encrypt](https://letsencrypt.org/), make sure to follow their recommendation to ensure the certificate gets updated in a timely fashion and to avoid expiration. [certbot](https://certbot.eff.org/lets-encrypt/ubuntuxenial-apache) and a [symfony bundle](https://packagist.org/packages/cert/letsencrypt-bundle) are available.
-In the past, uncommenting (removing "#" from the beginning of) the line 289 in /order-lab/orderflex/app/config/security.yml file was necessary to enable SSL, but everything should be done automatically now and is controlled via the "Connection Channel" variable in Site Settings being set to either “https” or "http".
+In the past, uncommenting (removing "#" from the beginning of) the line 289 in /order-lab/orderflex/app/config/security.yml file was necessary to enable SSL, but everything should be done automatically now.
+The "Connection Channel" variable on the Site Settings web page being set to either “https” or "http" after installation controls whether SSL (https://) is used or not.

 6. If the browser window with this URL does not open automatically at the end of the previous step, visit http://IPADDRESS/order/directory/admin/first-time-login-generation-init/ (or either http://example.com/order/directory/admin/first-time-login-generation-init/ or https://example.com/order/directory/admin/first-time-login-generation-init/ depending on whether you used the domain name and the ssl certificate in the command above) to generate the initial Administrator account, where IPADDRESS is the IP address of the server.
-Wait until the site redirects to the log in screen (it might take a while.)
+Wait until the site redirects to the log in screen (it might take some time.)

 7. Log into the application with the user name "Administrator" and the password "1234567890" at http://IPADDRESS/order/directory/ (make sure to select "Local User" above the user name field first).
 You should see the http://IPADDRESS/order/directory/settings/initial-configuration page asking you to supply the initial variables for your instance.
 If you choose to use Gmail's SMTP server to enable the site to send email notifications, make sure to [enable 2-step-verification, generate an 'app password', and disable 2-step-verification](https://support.google.com/mail/answer/185833?hl=en).
 You can test your email settings later by visiting http://IPADDRESS/order/directory/send-a-test-email/ and sending a test email message.
 Upon submission of this initial configuration form, visit http://IPADDRESS/order/directory/admin/update-system-cache-assets/ to enable the site footer to reflect the values you supplied.
-Make sure to change the default password for the Administrator account either on this initial configuration page or by visiting the account's profile page http://IPADDRESS/order/directory/user/2 and clicking 'Edit', then set the server's "Environment" variable's value to "live", "dev" or "test" in Admin->Site Settings->Platform Settings http://IPADDRESS/order/directory/settings/.
+Make sure to change the default password for the Administrator account either on this initial configuration page or by visiting the account's profile page http://IPADDRESS/order/directory/user/2 and clicking 'Edit'.
+Set the server's "Environment" variable's value to "live", "dev" or "test" in Admin->Site Settings->Platform Settings http://IPADDRESS/order/directory/settings/.

-8. Populate the database tables with default values by logging into the Employee Directory site as the Administrator, selecting "Admin" > 'Site Settings' in the top navigation bar, and arriving at (http://IPADDRESS/order/directory/settings/).
+8. Populate the database tables with default values by logging into the Employee Directory site (http://IPADDRESS/order/directory/) as the Administrator, selecting "Admin" > 'Site Settings' in the top navigation bar, and arriving at (http://IPADDRESS/order/directory/settings/).
 Near the bottom of the page under the 'Miscellaneous' heading, click each link in the order listed, and confirm the action in each resulting window, then wait for each function to finish:

     1) Populate Country and City Lists (http://IPADDRESS/order/directory/admin/populate-country-city-list-with-default-values)
     2) Populate All Lists With Default Values (Part A) (http://IPADDRESS/order/directory/admin/populate-all-lists-with-default-values)
     3) Populate All Lists With Default Values (Part B) (http://IPADDRESS/order/scan/admin/populate-all-lists-with-default-values)
     4c) Import Antibodies for the Postgres database (http://IPADDRESS/order/translational-research/generate-antibody-list/ihc_antibody_postgresql.sql)
-    5) Pre-generate form node tree fields for Call Log Book (http://IPADDRESS/order/directory/admin/list/generate-form-node-tree/)
+    5a) Pre-generate form node tree fields for Call Log Book (http://IPADDRESS/order/directory/admin/list/generate-form-node-tree/)
+	5b) Pre-generate form node tree fields for Dermatopathology Critical Result Notification (https://view.med.cornell.edu/directory/admin/list/generate-dermatopathology-form-node-tree/)
     6) Pre-generate empty custom lists (http://IPADDRESS/order/directory/admin/list/generate-empty-lists/)
+	7) Pre-generate cron jobs (Email, Fellowship Import, Unpaid Invoices) (https://IPADDRESS/directory/admin/list/generate-cron-jobs/)
+	8) Pre-generate status cron job (check for Maintenance) (https://IPADDRESS/directory/admin/list/generate-cron-jobs/status)

-9. Select the sites you would like to be accessible on the homepage besides the "Employee Directory" by visiting https://IPADDRESS/order/directory/admin/list-manager/id/2 , clicking the "Action" button to the right of the desired site name, and clicking "Edit", then putting a checkmark in the "Show Link On Home Page" and "Show Link in Navbar" fields, followed by clicking the "Update" button.
+9. Select the sites you would like to be accessible on the homepage besides the "Employee Directory" by visiting https://IPADDRESS/order/directory/admin/list-manager/id/2 , clicking the "Action" button to the right of the desired site name, and clicking "Edit", then putting a checkmark in the "Show Link On Home Page" and "Show Link in Navbar" fields, and clicking the "Update" button.

 10. To enable submission of applications for the Fellowship application site via Google services, use the files in the /order-lab/orderflex/src/Oleg/FellAppBundle/Util/GoogleForm folder with the [Google Apps Script](https://developers.google.com/apps-script/).
 Make sure to add your Google Apps Script API key on the Site Settings page http://IPADDRESS/order/directory/settings/.

-11. If bulk import of the initial set of users is desired, download the [ImportUsersTemplate.xlsx](https://github.com/victorbrodsky/order-lab/tree/master/importLists) file from the /importLists folder, fill it out with the user details, and upload it back via the the Navigation bar's "Admin > Import Users" (http://IPADDRESS/order/directory/import-users/spreadsheet) function on the Employee Directory site.
+11. If bulk import of the initial set of users is desired, download the [ImportUsersTemplate.xlsx](https://github.com/victorbrodsky/order-lab/tree/master/importLists) file from the /importLists folder, fill it out with the user details, and upload it back to the site via the the Navigation bar's "Admin > Import Users" (http://IPADDRESS/order/directory/import-users/spreadsheet) function on the Employee Directory site.

 12. In order to later update to the latest version, connect to your server via: